ETC5523-2024/assignment-4-packages-and-shiny-apps-akshatamhaski/README.md

 interface to explore renewable energy trends in Australia.

 Investment Trends Plot: A line plot that displays total investments by energy type over time.

 Energy Production Plot: A bar plot that shows the production breakdown by energy type for a selected year.
-Data Functions:
-Utility functions for accessing and manipulating renewable energy data.

 get_cleaned_data(): Loads and returns a cleaned version of the renewable energy dataset.

-Vignette: A comprehensive guide is available in the vignette section, explaining how to use the Shiny app and work with the data.
+introduction vignette: A comprehensive guide is available in the vignette section, explaining how to use the Shiny app and work with the data.